learntogrowbaguz/documentation-1/docs/Using Randomness/v2-direct-funding/get-a-random-number.md

 The parameters define how your requests will be processed.
 You can find the values for your network in the [Configuration](/docs/vrf/v2/direct-funding/configuration/) page.

 - `uint32 callbackGasLimit`: The limit for how much gas to use for the callback request to your contract's `fulfillRandomWords()` function.
 It must be less than the `maxGasLimit` limit on the coordinator contract minus the `wrapperGasOverhead`.
-See the [VRF v2 Direct funding limits](/docs/vrf/v2/direct-funding/#limits) for more details.
+See the [VRF v2 direct funding limits](/docs/vrf/v2/direct-funding/#limits) for more details.
 Adjust this value for larger requests depending on how your `fulfillRandomWords()` function processes and stores the received random values.
 If your `callbackGasLimit` is not sufficient, the callback will fail and your consuming contract is still charged for the work done to generate your requested random values.

 - `uint16 requestConfirmations`: How many confirmations the Chainlink node should wait before responding.
 The longer the node waits, the more secure the random value is.
 It must be greater than the `minimumRequestBlockConfirmations` limit on the coordinator contract.